-- Reliable Internet connection and computer system is required. - Just because the course is online does not make content and coursework requirements easy. - A high comfort level with technology is essential. - Time management skills and self-motivation are vital! - Although you may think you are working through the course based on your schedule, it is mandatory to meet the deadlines established by faculty. - There is a tremendous amount of content and communication that occurs through the written word. - Faculty may require that exams be proctored. - There is an additional fee for enrollment in online or blended courses.
+- Reliable Internet connection and computer system with Windows operating system is required. - Just because the course is online does not make content and coursework requirements easy. - A high comfort level with technology is essential. - Time management skills and self-motivation are vital! - Although you may think you are working through the course based on your schedule, it is mandatory to meet the deadlines established by faculty. - There is a tremendous amount of content and communication that occurs through the written word. - There is an additional fee for enrollment in online or blended courses. - Faculty will require at least 2 proctored events.